Paul Strand

 Paul Strand (October 16, 1890 – March 31, 1976) was an American photographer and filmmaker who, along with fellow modernist photographers like Alfred Stieglitz and Edward Weston, helped establish photography as an art form in the 20th century.
 In 1936, he helped found the Photo League, a cooperative of photographers who banded together around a range of common social and creative causes.
 His diverse body of work, spanning six decades, covers numerous genres and subjects throughout the Americas, Europe, and Africa.

 Background

-Paul Strand was born Nathaniel Paul Stransky on October 16, 1890, in New York; his Bohemian parents were merchant Jacob Stransky and Matilda Stransky (née Arnstein).
+Paul Strand was born Nathaniel Paul Stransky on October 16, 1890, in New York; his Bohemian (Czech) parents were merchant Jacob Stransky and Matilda Stransky (née Arnstein).
 When Paul was 12, his father gave him a camera as a present.